 Residential Learning Communities

-Not only can you select a preference of where you’d like to live, but you can also explore the the type of community to live in.
-That’s where our residential housing communities come in.
-Residential Learning Communities (RLCs) bring together students with similar interests, lifestyles, and academics.
+Not only can you choose from halls with a wide variety of amenities to fit your needs, but you can also explore the the type of community to live in.
+That’s where our residential learning communities come in.
+Residential Learning Communities (RLCs) bring together students with similar interests, lifestyles, and academics so they can live and learn together.
 RLC emphasis areas include:

 Room layout